 Expatriates receiving income (Director’s fee, salaries, allowances) from a Labuan Company is required to lodge their annual tax return with Malaysia Inland Revenue Board.
 Malaysia personal tax calendar is based on the period of 12 months from 1st Jan to 31st December each year.
 The due date for personal tax filing is 30th April annually.
 You may do filing online through Inland Revenue Board (IRB) website www.hasil.gov.my starting from March 1st onwards each year and the dateline is extendable to 15th May, subject to IRB’s discretion.
 IRB has the right access to your tax records and under the Income Tax’s law, all personal tax records are to be kept for a period of 7 years.

 To simplify your year Personal Tax filing, kindly register the E-Filing Account with IRB, please click here!

 The information required to register E-Filing is your passport and personal tax file number.
 (SG NO)

 3 easy steps for your Personal Tax Filing

 Step 1– to determine your status whether you are a Resident or Non-Resident.

 An individual is regarded as a tax resident if he meets any of the following conditions, i.e. if he is:-

-• Present < 182 days in calendar year, but linked to a period of >182 consecutive days in the following/preceding calendar year, including brief temporary absences during that period.
+• Present < 182 days in the calendar year, but linked to a period of >182 consecutive days in the following/preceding calendar year, including brief temporary absences during that period.

-• Present in Malaysia > 90 days in year, and resident or present > 90 days in any three of the four immediately preceding years
+• Present in Malaysia > 90 days in a year, and resident or present > 90 days in any three of the four immediately preceding years

 • Resident in Malaysia in the following calendar year and 3 immediate preceding years.